felangel/bloc/docs/fluttertodostutorial.md

 - Finally, reverts the deletion.

-!> Notice: like in other bloc event handler methods, the _onUndoDeletionRequested doesn't directly modify the List.
-It goes through the repository, which then updates via the stream.
+?> **Note**: `_onUndoDeletionRequested` and other event handlers don't directly modify the list of todos.
+Instead, they notify the repository which emits an updated list via the todos stream.

 ##### Filtering